Huzefa-Kagalwala/CPSC642-Artificial-Intelligence/1-Search Algorithms/README.md

 2. Uniform Cost Search
 3. A*

 **Note:** Due to conditions imposed to maintain academic inegrity, I am not allowed to share the solution to this assignment.
-Interested **recruiters** may reach out to me at <mailto:hkagalw@clemson.edu>
+Interested **recruiters** may reach out to me at <hkagalw@clemson.edu>

 ### Depth First Search:
 ![](https://github.com/Huzefa-Kagalwala/CPSC642-Artificial-Intelligence/blob/master/1-Search%20Algorithms/DFS.gif)